KairoiAI/An_Incomplete_History_of_Research_Ethics/Protocols.md

 * **Research:** research contributions are useful during the conceptualisation and story-writing stages.
 It is mostly about providing links to useful resources.
 * **Authorship or co-authorship:** this is when a new story has been drafted in full by one or more people.
 * **Review:** providing reviews requires expertise on the stories to be reviewed.
 It is about ensuring the accuracy of claims and quality of argumentation.
 Reviews are "higher-level" than copy-editing.
+* **Proofreading:** proofreeding is when contributors scour stories for syntactical, grammatical and spelling mistakes.
 * **Copy-editing:** this is a thorough analysis of a text's consistency and clarity, and ensures that the text is also in line with _The Timeline_'s style guide (yet to be made).
-* **Proofreading:** proofreeding is when contributors scour stories for syntactical, grammatical and spelling mistakes.
+Further details on this type of contribution are available in [Protocol 10: Editorial Care](#Protocol-10-Editorial-Care).

 ## Recognition
 It would be unfair to create a system where anybody can contribute yet nobody gains recognition.
 As contributions grow, sustainability ones will be acknowledged at the end of protocols.
 For example, a protocol might end with "This protocol was designed by @/so-and-so."